wordofwarning/wordofwarning.org/current/2013-turn/fri/index.md

 **Daniela B Larsen & Robert Guy | This House Smells of Ghosts**
 *"I'm so scared I won't find what I'm looking for because I'm such a bad looker."*
 ![Daniela B Larsen & Robert Guy](daniela.jpg)

+A 4* review of Friday night is [here](http://www.thepublicreviews.com/turn-2013-contact-manchester/).
+A gallery of images from both nights is [here](/galleries/2013-turn/index.html).